Design a living room in industrial style with AI

 Industrial design leans into raw materials that older warehouses already have — brick, concrete, exposed metal, and unfinished wood.
 Applied to a finished home, it is more of an 'industrial accent' look: one raw wall, metal-framed furniture, and darker palettes.
-It converts especially well for younger, city-leaning buyers.
+Treat it as a design direction, not a prediction of buyer response.

 A cognac or oxblood leather sofa, a wood-slab coffee table on metal hairpin or pipe legs, a distressed Persian or kilim rug, black metal floor and table lamps with Edison bulbs, exposed brick (real or veneer) on one wall, and open metal-pipe shelving.